AriFordsham/GHCWiki/intermediate-types.md

 Type.
 TypeRep exports the representation concretely, and should probably not be used outside the few places it is already used.
 Type re-exports everything useful from TypeRep, but exports the representation abstractly.
-The datatype Type really represents a single syntactic category that includes types, coercions, kinds, and super-kinds.
+The datatype `Type` really represents a single syntactic category that includes types, coercions, kinds, and super-kinds.

 ### Type Variables

-Type variables, of type Var, and associated construction and manipulation functions are defined in the Var module.
-There are two data constructors that make type variables, TyVar and TcTyVar.
+Type variables, of type `Var`, and associated construction and manipulation functions are defined in the Var module.
+There are two data constructors that make type variables, `TyVar` and `TcTyVar`.
-TcTyVars can be mutable tyvars that are instantiated during type checking.
-After typechecking, all TcTyVars are turned to TyVars.
+`TcTyVar`s can be mutable tyvars that are instantiated during type checking.
+After typechecking, all `TcTyVar`s are turned to `TyVar`s.
-TyVars carry a Bool field, isCoercionVar which is True if the type variable is a coercion variable and False otherwise.
-The function TyVar.isCoVar should be used to test if a type variable is a coercion variable.
+`TyVar`s carry a `Bool` field, `isCoercionVar`, which is `True` if the type variable is a coercion variable and `False` otherwise.
+The function `isCoVar` should be used to test if a type variable is a coercion variable.

 ### Type Constructors

-Type constructors, of datatype TyCon, are defined in the TyCon module and exported abstractly.
+Type constructors, of datatype `TyCon`, are defined in the TyCon module and exported abstractly.
 There are several different sorts of type constructors; the most important for understanding the overall intermediate language type system are:

-- AlgTyCon, which are for tycons for datatypes and newtypes and have a field of type AlgTyConRhs which specified whether it is a datatype or newtype and contains further information for each;
+- `AlgTyCon`, which are for tycons for datatypes and newtypes and have a field of type `AlgTyConRhs` which specified whether it is a datatype or newtype and contains further information for each;
-- PrimTyCon, which are for built-in primitive tycons, and are also used to represent base kinds;
+- `PrimTyCon`, which are for built-in primitive tycons, and are also used to represent base kinds;
-- CoercionTyCon, which are for special tycons which are meant to represent syntactic forms (and not really type constructors), so they must be saturated to have a kind;
+- `CoercionTyCon`, which are for special tycons which are meant to represent syntactic forms (and not really type constructors), so they must be saturated to have a kind;
-- SuperKindTyCon, which are tycons that are used to represent super-kinds, also called sorts (which classify kinds as either coercion kinds, CO, or type kinds, TY), SuperKindTyCons are unique in never having a kind.
+- `SuperKindTyCon`, which are tycons that are used to represent super-kinds, also called sorts (which classify kinds as either coercion kinds, CO, or type kinds, TY), `SuperKindTyCon`s are unique in never having a kind.

-All TyCon's but SuperKindTyCon and CoercionKindTyCon carry their kind in a field called tyConKind, and CoercionKindTyCons carry their kinding rule (a function with type \[Type\] -\> Kind) in a field called coKindFun.
+All `TyCon`s but `SuperKindTyCon` and `CoercionKindTyCon` carry their kind in a field called `tyConKind`, and `CoercionKindTyCons` carry their kinding rule (a function with type `[Type] -> Kind`) in a field called `coKindFun`.

 ### Kinds are Types

-We have (as of August 2006) unified types and kinds as members of the datatype Type.
-Kind is just a synonym for Type.
-Basic kinds are now represented using type constructors, e.g. the kind \* is represented as
+We have (as of August 2006) unified types and kinds as members of the datatype `Type`.  `Kind` is just a synonym for `Type`.
+Basic kinds are now represented using type constructors, e.g. the kind `*` is represented as

 > `star = TyConApp liftedTypeKindTyCon []`

-where liftedTypeKindTyCon is a built-in PrimTyCon.
-The arrow type constructor is used as the arrow kind constructor, e.g. the kind \* -\>
+where `liftedTypeKindTyCon` is a built-in `PrimTyCon`.
+The arrow type constructor is used as the arrow kind constructor, e.g. the kind \`\* -\>

-- is represented internally as
+\*\` is represented internally as

 > `FunTy star star`